cendor-sdk

 What “governed” means here

-Four production concerns ride every run without per-call wiring, because the SDK executes each
+Five production concerns ride every run without per-call wiring, because the SDK executes each

 - Cost —

 cassetterecords a run once and replays it forever: offline, deterministic, free.
+Owned by cassette.

 Every layer is optional — an ungoverned run() works with just cendor-core installed.